-- 1. Knowledge in areas of computer science, including: Programming Fundamentals, Social & Professional Issues, Algorithms, Computer Architecture & Organization, Operating Systems, Computational Sc. & Numerical Methods, Discrete Structures - 2.
-An ability to apply knowledge of computing and mathematics, analyze problems, identify and define the computing requirements appropriate to its solution. - 3.
-An ability to function effectively on teams to accomplish a common goal. - 4.
-An understanding of professional, ethical, legal, security and social issues and responsibilities. - 5.
-An ability to communicate effectively orally and in writing with a range of audiences. - 6.
-Be prepared for employment or graduate degree.
+- 1. Demonstrate breadth of knowledge in areas of computer science, including programming fundamentals, algorithms, computer architecture & organization, operating systems, and database management systems. - 2.
+Demonstrate an ability to apply knowledge of computing and mathematics, analyze given problems, and implement solutions. - 3.
+Demonstrate an ability to function effectively on teams to accomplish an academic goal. - 4.
+Demonstrate an understanding of professional, ethical, legal, security and social issues and responsibilities. - 5.
+Demonstrate an ability to communicate effectively orally and in writing with a range of audiences. - 6.
+Be prepared for entry-level employment or masterTMs degree.